Nik Radev

-Nikolai Radev (Николай Минев Радев - Ник; 29 January 1959 – 15 April 2003), nicknamed The Russian, was a Bulgarian career criminal and mobster who was involved in crime in Melbourne, Australia.
+Nikolai Minev "Nick" Radev (Николай Минев Радев - Ник; 29 January 1959 – 15 April 2003), nicknamed The Russian, was a Bulgarian career criminal and mobster who was involved in crime in Melbourne, Australia.

 Biography

+Nik Radev relocated from his native Bulgaria (then known as the People's Republic of Bulgaria) to Australia in the early 1980s where he was granted refugee status.
+Unbeknownst to the Australian authorities, he already had an extensive criminal record in Bulgaria and had served time in both Bulgarian and Turkish prisons.

+Radev had a notoriety for his sadistic and ruthless behavior.
+He was known to terrorise his extortion clients until they complied with his demands.
+It was reported that he once raped a man who owed him money in front of the man's own wife and children.
 During his life he was jailed for assault, blackmail, threats to kill, extortion, firearm offences, armed robbery and drug charges.
 According to police he was an enforcer for the Melbourne head of the Russian mafia, robbing drug dealers.